Clinolipid 20% Lipid Injectable Emulsion, USP

 Important Risk Information for Clinolipid

-CLINOLIPID 20% (Lipid Injectable Emulsion) for intravenous use Indication
+CLINOLIPID 20% (Lipid Injectable Emulsion) for intravenous use Indications and Important Risk Information

 CLINOLIPID injection is indicated in adults for providing a source of calories and essential fatty acids for parenteral nutrition when oral or enteral nutrition is not possible, insufficient, or contraindicated.